 - Individuals with a strong background in math and science as well as strong writing skills

 Students accepted into the CSU Industrial Hygiene Program may qualify for financial support, including tuition, stipends, as well as funding for research and travel, from the MAP ERC for one to three years.
 Graduate research assistantships are also available on a competitive basis to qualified students.
 The number of assistantships may vary from year to year depending on the level of research funding.

 How to Apply

 To be considered for the Industrial Hygiene Program and MAP ERC funding, applicants must apply through Colorado State University.
-Click here for admissions requirements and deadlines.
-For additional information on admission, please visit the Colorado State University Industrial Hygiene home page.
+For admissions requirements, deadlines, and additional information, please visit the MS program page or PhD program page.